Visiting Gozo in a day from Valletta

 2. Ggantija Temples

-After visiting Ramla bay, we should have stopped at the near Calypso cave, but unfortunately, it’s still closed for safety reasons.
-In addition to boasting a beautiful view of the Ramla bay, the cave is famous for being referred to by Homer in The Odyssey poem.
-According to the Greek legend, it is in Gozo that the nymph Calypso (daughter of Jupiter) detained Ulysses from his wanderings for 7 years.
+After visiting Ramla bay, we should have stopped at the nearby Calypso cave, but unfortunately, it’s still closed for safety reasons.
+In addition to boasting a beautiful view of Ramla Bay, the cave is famous for being referred to by Homer in The Odyssey poem.
+According to the Greek legend, in Gozo, the nymph Calypso (daughter of Jupiter) detained Ulysses from his wanderings for 7 years.

 Our second visit is the Ggantija Temples.
 The unique nature of these structures has made them synonymous with the Maltese Islands, making the Temples instantly recognisable as a distinctive Maltese creation.
 The prehistoric Ggantija temples date from around 3600 to 3200 BC and are one of the island’s main attractions and a UNESCO World Heritage Site.
-The complex owes its name to the gigantic dimensions of the megaliths and locals believed that the temples were the work of giants (Ġgantija means giant in Maltese).
-It consists of two temples surrounded by a massive common boundary wall, which was built using the alternating header and stretcher technique, with some of the megaliths exceeding five metres in length and weighing over fifty tons.
+The complex owes its name to the gigantic dimensions of the megaliths, and locals believed that the temples were the work of giants (Ġgantija means giant in Maltese).
+It consists of two temples surrounded by a massive common boundary wall built using the alternating header and stretcher technique.
+Some of the megaliths exceed five metres in length, weighing over fifty tons.

 The third stop is Victoria, the main town, commercial and cultural centre of all the activities of Gozo.
-With its narrow and winding streets and alleys, restaurants, boutique stores, market, an opera theatre and art galleries, Victoria is an attraction not to be missed.
+With its narrow and winding streets and alleys, restaurants, boutique stores, markets, an opera theatre and art galleries, Victoria is an attraction not to be missed.
 Our exploration starts from the highlight of Gozo: the Citadel, a fortified city in the heart of Victoria.
-Even though the area was inhabited since the Bronze age, (and developed during the Phoenician and Roman times), the present Citadel was built around the 16th century under the rule of the Knight of St. John out of the need for protection against invaders.
-Our visit is really interesting: the ancient cathedral, the bastions, the old prison, the museums, the old gunpowder depot, the cannon buttery, and indeed, the beautiful 360° view of the surrounding villages and countryside.
-Left the Citadel, we head to the central Independence square where our driver is waiting for us for lunch (included in the tour ticket).
+Even though the area was inhabited since the Bronze age (and developed during the Phoenician and Roman times), the present Citadel was built around the 16th century under the rule of the Knights of St. John out of the need for protection against invaders.
+Our visit is exciting: the ancient cathedral, the bastions, the old prison, the museums, the old gunpowder depot, the cannon battery, and indeed, the beautiful 360° view of the surrounding countryside.
+The citadel was inscribed in the Tentative list of UNESCO in 1998.
+Left the Citadel, we head to the central Independence square to join our driver for lunch (included in the tour ticket).
 While we are waiting for our food, we take the opportunity for a short walk in the narrow alleys behind the square through market stalls, shops and interesting spots such as the 17th century St. George Basilica.
-After the good lunch, we get in our jeep ready to go on with our trip.
+After the good lunch, we get in our jeep, ready to go on with our trip.

 4. Dwejra Bay

 Leaving Victoria, after a quick stop to a handicraft shop, we reach the beautiful Dwejra bay, gem of Gozo and protected heritage park (click here for more information).
-During the hot months, this western part of rugged coast becomes a place of relaxation, ideal for snorkelling, diving or simply soaking up the sun.
-The park boasts rock pools, dive-sites such as the Blue Hole, hiking paths and natural beauties such as the “Fungus rock”, the Inland sea and, since 2 years ago, the “Azure Window”.
+During the hot months, this western part of the rugged coast becomes a place of relaxation, ideal for snorkelling, diving, or simply soaking up the sun.
+The park boasts rock pools, dive-sites such as the Blue Hole, hiking paths and natural beauties such as the “Fungus rock”, the Inland sea and, untill 2 years ago, the “Azure Window”.
 The “Azure Window” was a spectacular limestone rock arch on the sea of the Dwejra bay, a symbol of the island of the Maltese archipelago.
-Unfortunately, this majestic natural monument, 28 meters high and 25 meters wide, collapsed on March 2017 due to a really strong storm.
+Unfortunately, this majestic natural monument, 28 meters high and 25 meters wide, collapsed in March 2017 due to a powerful storm.
 It was also famous for being shot in the American TV series “Game of Thrones” and various movies such as Clash of the Titans (1981) and The Count of Monte Cristo (2002).

-After a pleasant walk along the coast, got back to the car park, following a short descent, we reach the so-called “Inland sea”.
+After a pleasant walk along the coast, we got back to the car park to reach always on foot the so-called “Inland sea”.
 It’s a small circular bay closed by high rock formations and connected to the open sea through a large tunnel that extends for about 80 metres, wide enough to allow the passage of boats.
-Here you can swim/snorkelling in the shallow water or a boat ride to reach the open mediterranean sea (it depends on the weather) or lay on the beach and soak up the sun.
+Here you can swim/snorkelling in the shallow water or have a boat ride to reach the open mediterranean sea (it depends on the weather) or lay on the beach and soak up the sun.

 5. Our Lady of Ta Pinu Church

-We would stay all day long in Dwejra bay, but it’s time to head to Ta Pinu Church.
-On 22 June 1883, a local woman from the village of Gharb by name Karmni Grima, claimed that a voice from the altarpiece of a small chapel (dedicated to the Assumption of Mary) that stood on the site now occupied by the church, invited her to pray.
-Since that moment, the site began to be a crucial pilgrimages destination.
-Ta Pinu Church was then built between 1920 and 1931 and its interior features superb sculptures and splendid handicrafts made of Maltese stone.
-The original Chapel is behind the altar, and still contains the paintings of the Assumption of Mary in Heaven from which Karmni Grima heard the voice of the Virgin.
-In front of the Church, there is a path that leads on the hill of Ghammar lined by 14 marble statues representing the “Via Crucis”.
+We would stay all day long in Dwejra Bay, but it’s time to head to Ta Pinu Church.
+On 22 June 1883, Karmni Grima, a woman from the village of Gharbnamede, claimed that a voice, coming from the altarpiece of a small chapel (dedicated to the Assumption of Mary) stood on the site now occupied by the church, invited her to pray.
+After that, the site began to be a crucial pilgrimages destination.
+Ta Pinu Church was then built between 1920 and 1931, and its interior features superb sculptures and splendid handicrafts made of Maltese stone.
+The original Chapel is behind the altar and still contains the paintings of the Assumption of Mary in Heaven from which Karmni Grima heard the voice of the Virgin.
+In front of the Church, there is a path that leads on the hill of Ghammar, lined by 14 marble statues representing the “Via Crucis”.

 6. Salt Pans